Apollo Guidance Computer: Design

 The flight hardware was fabricated by Raytheon, whose Herb Thaler was also on the architectural team.

+According to Kurinec et al., the chips were welded onto the boards rather than soldered as might be expected.
+Apollo Guidance Computer logic module drawings specify resistance-welding.

 Logic hardware

 Following the use of integrated circuit (IC) chips in the Interplanetary Monitoring Platform (IMP) in 1963, IC technology was later adopted for the AGC.
-The Apollo flight computer was the first computer to use silicon IC chips.
+The Apollo flight computer was one of the first computers to use silicon IC chips.

 While the Block I version used 4,100 ICs, each containing a single three-input NOR gate, the later Block II version (used in the crewed flights) used about 2,800 ICs, mostly dual three-input NOR gates and smaller numbers of expanders and sense amplifiers.
 The ICs, from Fairchild Semiconductor, were implemented using resistor–transistor logic (RTL) in a flat-pack.
 They were connected via wire wrap, and the wiring was then embedded in cast epoxy plastic.

 The use of a single type of IC (the dual NOR3) throughout the AGC avoided problems that plagued another early IC computer design, the Minuteman II guidance computer, which used a mix of diode–transistor logic and diode logic gates.
 NOR gates are universal logic gates from which any other gate can be made, though at the cost of using more gates.

 Memory

-The computer had 2048 words of erasable magnetic-core memory and 36,864 words of read-only core rope memory.
+The computer had 2,048 words of erasable magnetic-core memory and 36,864 words of read-only core rope memory.
 Both had cycle times of 11.72 microseconds.
 The memory word length was 16 bits: 15 bits of data and one odd-parity bit.
 The CPU-internal 16-bit word format was 14 bits of data, one overflow bit, and one sign bit (ones' complement representation).